 It is a good idea to add numbers/symbols in place of some letters for common passphrases.
 That way, it is harder for an outside user to guess your passphrase.

 Now you have a password that's already in your memory, and you can recall this new passphrase with greater ease.
-Of course, you should avoid using passphrase without adding some special characters, as hackers can attack your account with commonly used statements or quotes.
+Of course, you should avoid using passphrases without adding some special characters, as hackers can attack your account with commonly used statements or quotes.

-Please Note: Some systems won't accept spaces in a passphrase, while others won't accept a large number of characters.
+Please note: Some systems won't accept spaces in a passphrase, while others won't accept a large number of characters.
 You can contact IT helpdesk with any questions regarding passwords.